 …

 The header compression procedure enables S1G STAs to store addresses and/or update security parameters at the receiver. (#1258)An S1G STA with dot11PV1MACHeaderOptionImplemented equal to true shall set dot11RSNAProtectedManagementFramesActivated to true and dot11RSNAUnprotectedManagementFramesAllowed to false.
+The header compression procedure enables WUR STAs to update WUR security parameters.

 An S1G STA with dot11PV1MACHeaderOptionImplemented equal to true may include a Header Compression element in Header Compression frames.
 The STA may include the Header Compression element in (Re)Association Request frames and (Re)Association Response frames when management frame protection is not negotiated for the association.
 The STA may set the PV1 Data Type 3 Supported subfield in the Header Compression element to 1 to indicate that it supports reception of PV1 frames that have the Type subfield in the Frame Control field equal to 3.

 After association, an S1G STA with dot11PV1MACHeaderOptionImplemented equal to true may transmit Header Compression frames and PV1 frames.
 An S1G STA shall not transmit PV1 frames with Type subfield equal to 3 to a peer STA unless the PV1 Data Type 3 Supported subfield is 1 in the most recently received Header Compression element sent by the peer STA.
 An S1G STA in an IBSS shall not transmit PV1 frames with a value of the Type subfield equal to 0 or 1.
+After WUR frame protection has been negotiated between a WUR non-AP STA and a WUR AP, the WUR AP and the WUR non-AP STA may exchange Header Compression frames to update WUR security parameters.

 NOTE—A PV1 frame is an (Ed)MPDU with Protocol Version field in the Frame Control field equal to 1 (see 9.8 (MAC frame format for PV1 frames(11ah))).